 What Problems Can Arise When Horses Crib?

 Horse cribbing is an unwanted behavior among horse owners because it can lead to various physical problems.
 Horses that crib may cause damage to their teeth due to excessive wear.
-It’s also thought to result in abnormal muscle development in their necks.
+It’s also thought to be associated with abnormal muscle development in their necks.
 Horses that crib excessively may do this behavior in place of their regular activities.
-If the horse is busy cribbing rather than grazing, it can result in unhealthy weight loss.
-Research has found horses that crib are at a higher risk for arthritis in the temporohyoid joint, gastric ulcers, and colic.
+If the horse is busy cribbing rather than grazing, the behavior can result in unhealthy weight loss.
+Research has found cribbing horses to be at a higher risk for arthritis in the temporohyoid joint, gastric ulcers, and colic.

 What Causes Horse Cribbing?

 Like other stereotyped behaviors, there can be various reasons why a horse might learn to crib and experts really aren’t sure the exact cause.
-However, people have theorized that a horse may learn to crib by watching other horses.
-It also may occur when horses are bored or kept in cramped and isolated quarters, or when a horse is under stress or feeling frustrated.
-There could also be a genetic cause in some horses that are more likely to engage in compulsive behaviors.
+Some people have theorized that a horse may learn to crib by watching other horses.
+However, research shows very little evidence that cribbing is a learned behavior.
+For instance, one study found only about 1% of horses developed cribbing after exposure to a crib-biter.
+The strange behavior may also occur as a result of boredom, isolation, cramped quarters, or when a horse is under stress or feeling frustrated.
+There could also be a genetic component in some horses that are more likely to engage in compulsive behaviors.
 My Horse University suggests that limiting a horse’s opportunity to forage in the pasture or not giving the horses a chance to socialize with other horses can also lead to stressed and obsessive behaviors, like cribbing.

 How to Treat or Prevent Horse Cribbing?

-The experts agree, that once a horse has begun the act of cribbing, it’s incredibly hard to stop.
+Experts agree that once a horse has begun cribbing, it’s incredibly hard to stop the behavior.
 However, horse owners have found that by keeping their horses entertained they may crib less often.
-Some of the preventative measures to stop horse cribbing can create even more stress in the horses and aren’t recommended.
-My Horse University recommends letting horses forage for their food, giving them plenty of time to roam in the field, and letting them socialize with other horses.
-These positive behaviors may not stop cribbing altogether but can cut down on the amount of time they spend on it.
+Note that some of the so-called “preventative measures” to stop horse cribbing can create even more stress and should be avoided.
+My Horse University recommends allowing horses to forage, giving them plenty of time to roam in the field, and letting them socialize with other horses.
+These positive behaviors may not stop cribbing altogether but can cut down on the frequency.

-When a horse is cribbing, it’s important to have a full health exam by a veterinarian for the horse.
+When a horse is cribbing, it’s important to have a full health exam by a veterinarian.
 The vet can make sure there are no underlying conditions and check for gastric ulcers.